 The Festival is part of Auntyland, a multidisciplinary platform that features the Real Aunties Day holiday and an online magazine.
 Go to Auntyland.com.

 A distinguished Selections Committee of professional creatives and global audience participation in social media voting elections will select films for a variety of cash awards.

-Award categories may include Best Narrative on Families, Communities, Society, Culture, Romance, Documentary, Animations, Experimental, Comedy, Food/Cooking, Gardening/Home, Pet/Animal story, Climate Change / Sustainability, 'Made in New York,' 'Only in New York' stories, and LGBTQ themes.
+Categories and themes may include Best Narrative on Families, Communities, Society, Culture, Romance, Documentary, Animations, Experimental, Comedy, Food/Cooking, Gardening, Home, Pet/Animal story, Environment, Climate Change / Sustainability, 'Made in New York,' 'Only in New York' stories, and LGBTQ themes.